 Meet new people.
 Traveling with other Buffs is a great way to make new friends and get to know them on a deeper level.
 You’ve already got one thing in common to start the conversation.

 Add to your resume.
 Volunteering gives your resume the hands-on experience you need.
 You can gain valuable skills such as team-building, communication and problem-solving.
-Consider becoming a site leader and be the one to lead students on one of next year’s trips!

 How to participate